jpotts/alfresco-developer-series/workflow/tutorial/tutorial.md

 At this stage you can continue to test using Alfresco on the embedded Tomcat server configured by the Alfresco Maven SDK.
 Here are the steps necessary to start up that you used earlier:

-1. Open a command-line window and switch to $TUTORIAL_HOME/workflow-tutorial-repo.
+1. Open a command-line window and switch to $TUTORIAL_HOME.
 2. Run `run.sh` (or `run.bat`).
-Your repo tier project will be installed and started on Tomcat running on port 8080.
+Your AMPs will be installed and started on Tomcat running on port 8080.
-3. Open a new command-line window and switch to $TUTORIAL_HOME/workflow-tutorial-share.
-4. Run `run.sh` (or `run.bat`).

 When everything starts up:

-1. Go to http://localhost:8081/share and log in as admin (password: admin).
+1. Go to http://localhost:8080/share and log in as admin (password: admin).
 2. If you haven't done so already, create a group called "Operations" and a group called "Marketing" and place one or more test users in each group.
 3. Create a piece of test content.
 It doesn't matter what it is.
 4. Now start a workflow for that piece of content.